Blog Business Industry Insights - What is Customer Experience (CX) Design?

 Unless you have been living under a rock, we all know what Netflix is - a video-on-demand platform that offers original as well licensed content to its users.
 With a wide offering of web series and films, Netflix is becoming the talk of the town.
 Why?
 Because of its CX design.
 Apart from its website/application that sets one benchmark after another in user experience (UX) design by constantly innovating its user interface (UI), Netflix has created both an offline & online presence so wide that it's almost everywhere.
 (We'll also tell you how CX is different from UI and UX, so don't worry.)

 CX design focuses on forming strong links between customers and brands.
 The old adage of “The customer always comes first” is the essence of CX.
 You need to understand and adapt human-centered design first and apply it to every channel of interaction your customer has with your brand - be it online or offline.
-It can be your website/application, social media channels, offline marketing, direct marketing, email, customer service channels, or any other medium that allows you to interact with your customers.
+It can be your website/application, social media channels, offline marketing, direct marketing, email, customer service channels, or any other medium that allows you create customer experience.
 You can have an amazing social media presence but if your customer service delivers a bad experience to users, they are always going to remember that moment of bad experience.
 They don't care which product it comes from, they care that it was your brand.

 A study had predicted that by the end of 2020, CX would overtake price and product as the key brand differentiator.
 Turns out it's true.
 So if you are looking at a strategy for your brand's success, CX design is the way to go.